 1 garlic clove, minced

-3 thin scallions, white and green parts thinly sliced
+1 scallion, white and green part thinly sliced